-The department requires a short book review (maximum two pages) to accompany the application.
+The department requires a short book review (maximum 1,000 words) to accompany the application.
 It should cover the book that has most shaped the applicant’s understanding of the kind of work he or she would like to do as a historian.

 In addition, the department requires an academic writing sample of not more than twenty-five pages, double spaced, to be submitted.
 Normally, the writing sample should be based on research in primary source materials.